-Today I want to post something different.
-As you know, I’m a great supporter of good cooking and a strongly believer that healthy diet and daily exercise are the secret for a long, healthy and happy life.
-I recently had a coffee with a friend who does what I think would be my dream job.
-She is a health coach.
+Today I want to share something a bit different.
+As you know, I’m a big advocate for good cooking and firmly believe that a healthy diet plus daily exercise is the key to a long, happy life.
+I recently grabbed coffee with a friend who has what I consider my dream job: she’s a health coach.
 What is a health coach?
-Well, I’ll let her explain.
-However, the conversation was so interesting that I asked her if I could report it in my blog hoping that other people might benefit from it/enjoy it.
+I’ll let her explain.
+Our conversation was so engaging that I asked to feature it on my blog, hoping others might find it helpful or enjoyable.

-O [Olga]” Patrizia, what do you do?
-I know there are personal trainers at the gyms but a health coach is something more/different, right?”
+O [Olga]” Patrizia, what exactly do you do?
+I know gyms have personal trainers, but a health coach is something more—different—right?”

 P[Patrizia]” Yes, as a Health Coach and Personal Trainer I’m specializing in supporting women – especially moms – who want to feel good in their bodies again and reconnect with their energy, strength, and confidence.
 I’m the founder of Shape & Shine, a project born from the desire to help women take care of themselves with simplicity, awareness, and kindness.
 As a mom of three, I deeply understand what it feels like to constantly put yourself last, run all day, and reach the evening completely drained”

-O “Yes, daily routine, work-school-post school activities-dinner.
-We know the scheme very well.
-So women come to you when they want to make a change/reconnect with their life?”
+O “Yes—the daily routine: work, school, after‑school activities, dinner.
+We all know the drill.
+So do women come to you when they’re ready to make a change or to reconnect with their lives?”

 P “Yes, That’s exactly where my work begins: helping women put themselves back at the center, building sustainable habits, creating routines that actually work in real life… even when real life is messy.
 I support women through: health coaching (nutrition, habits, mindset), personal training (strength, mobility, overall wellness) & pre & postnatal fitness (safe training throughout motherhood).